WeblateOrg/weblate/docs/user/basic.rst

 Project structure
 ------------------

-In Weblate translations are organized into projects and component.
+In Weblate translations are organized into projects and components.
 Each project can contain number of components and those contain translations into individual languages.
 The component corresponds to one translatable file (for example :ref:`gettext` or :ref:`aresource`).
 The projects are there to help you